 Financial support to grow your innovative business or idea

-- New higher-paying jobs that benefit Monroe County residents
+- New high-paying jobs that benefit Monroe County’s community and residents

 - Growth in new business startups

 - Self-sustaining initiatives that result in a repayment of loan to support other applicants

 - High Value exits that provide opportunity to expand the fund for other applicants

 Think your idea is ready?
 Fill out an application!
 Things to note:

 - Applications are accepted at any time throughout the year.

 - The application is used to determine if a business or idea meets the base level qualifications and goals of the program.